cpeuvrel/float-eval-bash-builtins/README.md

 # float-eval-bash-builtins
-A bash builtins which evaluate a arithmetic expression (as a string) and return a double (+/- what bc does).
+A bash builtins which evaluate a arithmetic expression (as a string) and return a double (+/- what GNU bc does).

 # Build
 Just do a `make`